Altisource Asset Management (NYSE:AAMC) Research Coverage Started at StockNews.com

-Stock analysts at StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report issued on Sunday.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report issued on Thursday.
 The brokerage set a “hold” rating on the stock.

 Altisource Asset Management Price Performance